 An I-20 form is the official government document which certifies that a person is eligible to apply for an F-1 student visa on behalf of the University of Denver.
 This form is not automatically generated for non-immigrants.
 It is issued once students are accepted to a full-time program and show that they have enough financial resources to cover one year of academic study.
 The I-20 is then used to apply for an F-1 visa at a United States Embassy or Consulate in your home country.

 You must first apply and be admitted to the University of Denver.
-The Office of International Student Admission will then issue an I-20 once the appropriate financial verification is received.
+The Office of International Student Admission will then collect the required documents and work with International Student and Scholar Services on your I-20.
 Financial verification should come in the form of an original bank letter on bank letterhead stating that funds are available in the amount of at least the I-20 cost which can be found on our website, any scholarships you are awarded may be subtracted from this amount.

 The F1 student visa is a nonimmigrant visa which allows international students to enter into the U.S. to attend a full course of study at colleges, universities and language training programs.